 – to appoint the ITU-T technical expert(s);

-– to recognize TL with a scope of ITU-T Recommendation(s) which is assessed by IEC or by ILAC accreditation bodies and register it in the ITU recognized TL list;
+– to recognize TL with a scope of ITU-T Recommendation(s) which is assessed by ILAC accreditation bodies and register it in the ITU recognized TL list;

 The ITU-T CASC is working under the auspices of ITU-T SG11 with the participation of ITU-T experts from all ITU-T SGs.

 Any expert from ITU-T membership can be appointed by CASC as an ITU-T technical expert according to the requirements in paragraph 7 below.
-Initially the editors of ITU-T Recommendations which are specified in the living list of key recommendations suitable for C&I testing as well as focal points of pilot projects in the living list of pilot project for C&I testing against ITU-T Recs could be candidates for appointment by the CASC as technical experts.
 The list of ITU-T technical experts will be made publicly available.

 Bearing in mind that the ITU-T CASC cooperates with international accreditation bodies, the ITU-T technical experts appointed by ITU-T CASC can work directly as part of the accreditation body teams.